psamuels00/biking/README.md

 To update the graphs and push changes to GitHub:

-    src/analyze.py && ./scripts/add_bike_ride.sh && git push
+    src/analyze.py && git push

-To also publish updates to GitHub Pages, set up GitHub pages to serve content from /docs.
-Then do this:
+To also publish updates to GitHub Pages:

     ./scripts/publish_updates.sh && git push